Dilbert66/VirtualKeypad-Vista/README.md

  # Virtual Keypad for the Honeywell Vista alarm systems using an ESP32

- This sketch provides a virtual keypad web interface using the esp32 as a standalone web server using AES encrypted web socket communications.
-All keypad functionality provided as well as zone display.
+ This sketch provides a virtual keypad web interface using the esp32 as a standalone web server using AES encrypted web socket communications as well as push notifications and control via the Telegram app.
+All keypad functionality is provided as well as zone display.
+Using this firmware on an ESP32 will give you basically full control of your alarm system using a virtual keypad from your phone or computer.
+You do not need any other home control software.
+You can set it up to send push notifications on any event (such as alarms or faults)  to your phone or computer (via Telegram).
+You can also arm/disarm /etc your system via your own bot on Telegram.

  This sketch uses portions of the code from the VirtualKeypad-Web example for DSC alarm systems found in the taligent/dscKeybusInterface respository at:  https://github.com/taligentx/dscKeybusInterface/blob/master/examples/esp32/VirtualKeypad-Web/VirtualKeypad-Web.ino.